UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 The service can then be called by adding its name to the switch statement in the `ServiceFactory` by adding a new case for its `name` attribute in lowercase and returning a new object of the service (which takes the `payload` as its only parameter).
 No other code interaction needs to take place.

-The service should be placed in the `services` package, in the relevant category package, and its API format should be listed in the ["API Format"](#api-formats) section with its description.
+The service should be placed in the `services` package, in the relevant category package, and its API format should be listed in the ["API Format"](#api-formats) section with its description and any metadata it returns.

+The new service's name should also be added to the bullet list of [endpoints](https://github.com/UCLComputerScience/COMP0016_2020_21_Team25/blob/main/App/Services-API/README.md#endpoints) defined in the RESTful API package's README.